5T33Z0/OC-Little-Translated/06. Fixing Sleep and Wake Issues/060D Instant Wake Fix/README.md

 ## Description

-There are some components which create onflicts between their `_PRW` and macOS that cause the machine to wake up immediately after a successful sleep.
+There are some components which create conflicts between their `_PRW` and macOS that cause the machine to wake up immediately after a successful sleep.
 In order to solve the problem, a patch must be applied to these components.
-In order to do so, we need to uderstand how `_PRW` works.
+In order to do so, we need to understand how `_PRW` works.

-`_PRW` defines the wakeup method of a component.
+`_PRW` defines the wake method of a component.
 Its `Return` is a packet of 2 or more bytes:

 - The 1st byte of `_PRW` packet is either `0D` or `6D`.
 Therefore, such patches are called `0D/6D Patches`.
 - The 2nd byte of `_PRW` packet is either `03` or `04`, so fixing this byte to `0` completes the `0D/6D Patch`.